FINALLY, AN ALL NATURAL ZEOLITE TURF INFILL SAFE FOR KIDS, PETS, AND THE ENVIROMENT

 One widely accepted application of the synthetic grass is pet kennels.
 Ask any pet parent who has used artificial grass to line the ground of their pet.
 They know that it can be a tough task to keep the grass clean.
 So if you are wondering how to clean fake grass, zeolite infills can take care of that for you.

 Dried up urine can make your pet’s kennel smell very nasty.
-The uric acid crystals released through the urine then lead to spreading of ammonia under high humidity.
+The uric acid crystals released through the urine then lead to the spreading of ammonia under high humidity.
 The ammonia acts as the culprit.
 Zeolite infill’s chemical nature can work wonders in these smelly situations.
-Zeolite being negatively charged, is capable of absorbing ammonia which then prevents it from stinking in your grass.
+Zeolite being negatively charged is capable of absorbing ammonia which then prevents it from stinking in your grass.
 Zeolite odor control works even better with its cooling properties.
 This is because these smells can travel farther distances when the grass is extremely hot.

 Other artificial grass infills like silica sand and rubber have a tendency to trap these odors.
 This makes them a very bad choice for pet grass or as a backyard deodorizer.